 The most important selection criterium is the outstanding subject competence of the applicant.

 If you wish to realise your own research project, you must be able to convince the selection committee of its excellence.
 Outstanding publications in leading international journals are usually also expected.

 As a research group leader you will use the infrastructure and administration of the research institute at which you are based.
 However, you also have access to your own funds for human resources and materials that enable you to realise an independent research project and lead a team of doctoral students and postdoctoral researchers.

 If the position is based at a university and possibly even established as a junior professorship, it can also involve the supervision of doctoral students and teaching duties.

-Junior research groups are usually very well-equipped and have generous budgets.
+Research groups are usually very well-equipped and have generous budgets.
 Thus, for example, the Helmholtz Association supports its Young Investigators Groups for periods of five years with at least 1.5 million euros, while Fraunhofer Attract provides up to 2.5 million euros over five years for a group leader position with three to four new members of staff, materials and other investments.
 The largest funding programme for junior research groups is the Emmy Noether Programme run by the Deutsche Forschungsgemeinschaft.
 In 2022, more than 400 junior research groups at universities and research institutions are being funded by the DFG.